CazB67/code-quiz/README.md

 Assignment 4

 ## Description
 The task of this assignment was to build a timed code quiz with multiple-choice questions.
 The deployed application shows understanding of Javascript particularly on click events, event listeners and timing functions and runs in the browser.
-It features a clean user interface is responsive.
+It features a clean user interface and is responsive.
 The assignment criteria are:

-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
+* A button that when clicked starts a timer and presents a question.
+* When that question is answered another question is asked.
-THEN time is subtracted from the clock
+* An incorrect answer causes time to be subtracted from the clock.
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+* The game ends when timer reaches 0 or all questions are answered.
-WHEN the game is over
-THEN I can save my initials and score
+* When the game is over initials and score are saved.
-*

 ## Installation